liip/RMT/README.md

     php vendor/liip/rmt/command.php init

-This command will create for you a `.rmt.yml` config file and a `RMT` executable script in your root folder.
-For that point you can start using RMT, just execute it:
+This command will create a `.rmt.yml` config file and a `RMT` executable script in your root folder.
+You can now start using RMT by executing:

     ./RMT

-Once here, the best is to pick one of the [configuration example](#configuration-examples) below and to adapt it to your needs.
+Once here, your best option is to pick one of the [configuration examples](#configuration-examples) below and to adapt it to your needs.

-If you are using a versionning tool, we recommand that you add both composer files (`composer.json` and `composer.lock`), the RMT configuration file(`.rmt.yml`) and the `RMT` executable script to it.
+If you are using a versioning tool, we recommend to add both composer files (`composer.json` and `composer.lock`), the RMT configuration file(`.rmt.yml`) and the `RMT` executable script to it.
 The `vendor` directory should be ignored since it is populated simply by running `composer install`

 Usage
 -----
-Using RMT is very straightforward, you just have to run the command:
+Using RMT is very straightforward, just run the command:

     ./RMT release